Seahawks’ Jamal Adams on pro-Trump mob’s storming of U.S. Capitol: ‘It’s disgusting’

 Schottenheimer OK with Wilson’s audible

-Offensive coordinator Brian Schottenheimer said he had no issue with Wilson’s decision to change a called kneel-down on Seattle’s last possession Sunday to a jet sweep to receiver David Moore.
+Offensive coordinator Brian Schottenheimer said he had no issue with Wilson’s decision to change a called kneel-down on the Seahawks’ last possession Sunday to a jet sweep to receiver David Moore.

 The play, officially a pass, allowed Moore to reach a $100,000 incentive bonus.

 Schottenheimer said they had discussed running that play earlier in the game, adding, “We had it circled and ready to go a bit later.”
-But when Seattle didn’t get to it in the normal flow of the game, Wilson took matters into his own hands.
+But when the Seahawks didn’t get to it in the normal flow of the game, Wilson took matters into his own hands.

 Moore gained five yards but went out of bounds, which meant Seattle had to run one final kneel-down.
 But Schottenheimer said it was fine with him.